Super Therm® Testing & Results

 A product like Super Therm® seems too true to believe so naturally its gets far more scrutiny because of its true claims…yet it is that good!

 Super Therm® keeps passing testing with flying colours…better than anything else on the market when you compare apples with apples.
-Super Therm® is developed and manufactured in the USA and the test results show extensive success in independent labs and on site with case studies showing great results around the world including Australia, China, Japan, Russia and the USA.
+Super Therm® is developed and manufactured in the USA and the test results show extensive success in independent labs and on site with case studies showing great results around the world including Japan, Russia, China and the USA.

 Super Therm® is a water-borne system using high performance aliphatic urethanes, elastomeric acrylics, and resin additives that produce a tough, flexible coating film.
 Designed for performance and durability, Super Therm® contains four (4) unique ceramics to block up to 95% of solar heat load from visual light, ultra violet, and infrared wavelengths.
 Super Therm® is a flexible membrane with low permeability that can greatly reduce expansion and contraction of metal by eliminating thermal shock and that can prevent corrosion and surface deterioration.